PetrAPConsulting/Invoice_extractor/README.md

 # Invoice extractor
 Script extracting data from the Czech invoices in JSON and checking validity of VAT tax payer.
+Script uses Anthropic Claude 3.5 Haiku and you need **API key** for its running.

 ## Installation Instructions